 Right to stay, possible change of status or return

 Q38.
 In your (Member) State, is the decision to cease international protection issued together with the decision to end the residence permit?
-YES a) Automatic loss of the right to stay (in the State that granted protection).
-YES/ However, the person is entitled to appeal this decision
+NO

 If no, when is the decision to end the residence permit taken?
 Please elaborate: